ataul-ui/microservice-containers/README.md

 Hi this is the repo that contains the consumer and publisher containers, that are used in the microservices project.
-I have deployed them on azure container registry, but you can deploy them else where as well
+I have deployed them on dockerhub

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^